-File system tuneables
+File system tunables

-Using the tunefstab file will update the tuneable parameters at the time of mount.
+Using the tunefstab file updates the tunable parameters at the time of mount.
 The file system tunefstab parameters are set to be identical on all nodes by propagating the parameters to each cluster node.
 When the file system is mounted on the node, the tunefstab parameters of the primary node are used.
 Symantec recommends that this file be identical on each node.